ekanshsingh2020/COL333-Principles-of-Artificial-Intelligence-A2/README.md

 # COL333_A2
-- How to quantify promotion of pawn
-- Tradeoff between attack and defence to get margin score
-- How to change stuff when number of moves around 100
 - How to allot scores
 - Adaptive nature of attack and defence, based on board status
+- How to get the time limit